 3. Build an invoice and list the tracked “project time”

-Here you fill out all of the details you would regularly see in an invoice – your own company details, your client’s company details, invoice number, the date the payment is due, your company logo, etc.
+Here you fill out all of the details you would regularly see in an invoice template – your own company details, your client’s company details, invoice number, the date the payment is due, your company logo, etc.

 But then you get to the Invoice positions section, and here’s where it gets interesting.